TrueWinter/SnowCaptcha/README.md

 - A web server with the ability to proxy requests to a backend and add headers (HAProxy is recommended for multi-instance deployments)
 - SSL certificate
+- 1GB memory (minimum)
-- 512MB memory (recommended) per SnowCaptcha instance
+  - It is recommended to allocate 384MB memory per SnowCaptcha instance, plus extra for OS and database use
 - Redis
 - MySQL
 - Linux server (recommended)